James V: Early life

+Struggle for the regency

 James was crowned in the Chapel Royal at Stirling Castle on 21 September 1513.
 The nobility accepted Margaret Tudor as regent for her young son, in accordance with the terms of James IV's will, which also stated that Margaret was to retain this position so long as she remained a widow.
 The long minority of James V would last for nearly fifteen years, with Margaret's position as regent soon challenged by the French-born John, Duke of Albany, who was James V's second cousin and the nearest male heir to the throne after the king and his younger brother, Alexander, Duke of Ross, who was born in April 1514.

-In August 1514, Margaret married Archibald Douglas, 6th Earl of Angus.
-This marriage was opposed by many among the nobility, who feared the advancement of the Douglases, and sought to deprive Margaret of the regency because she had remarried.
+In August 1514, Margaret Tudor married Archibald Douglas, 6th Earl of Angus.
+This marriage was opposed by many among the nobility, who feared the advancement of the Douglases.
+They sought to deprive Margaret of the regency because she had remarried.
 The Privy Council removed Margaret from the office of regent and appointed the Duke of Albany to replace her.